Supreme Iraqi Criminal Tribunal: Al-Anfal campaign

-On 24 June 2007, Ali Hassan al-Majid, Sultan Hashim Ahmed al-Tay, and Hussein Rashid Mohammed were sentenced to hang for their role in the Al-Anfal Campaign against the Kurds.
+On 24 June 2007, Ali Hassan al-Majid, Sultan Hashim Ahmed al-Tay, and Hussein Rashid Mohammed were sentenced to hang for their role in the al-Anfal campaign against the Kurds.
 Two other former regime officials, Saber Abd Al-Aziz Aldori and Farhan Mutlaq Saleh were sentenced to life in prison.
 All charges against former governor of Mosul Taher Tawfiq Al-ani were dropped because of insufficient evidence.

 Al-Majid would receive three more death sentences for other crimes: one for the 1991 suppression of a Shi'a uprising along with Abdul-Ghani Abdul Ghafur on 2 December 2008; one for the 1999 crackdown in the assassination of Grand Ayatollah Mohammad al-Sadr on 2 March 2009; and lastly on 17 January 2010 for the gassing of the Kurds in 1988.
 Afterwards, he was hanged over a week later on 25 January.

 General Director

 The tribunal was initially led by Salem Chalabi a former exile and relative of Ahmed Chalabi.
 Critics pointed to Salem's lack of experience and close ties to Iraqi dissidents, questioning US motives in his appointment.
 However, as his uncle Ahmed Chalabi fell from US favour in August 2004, warrants were issued for their arrest while they were both out of Iraq.
 Some saw this as an attempt to remove them from Iraqi politics.
 On 19 September 2004, The New York Times quoted Iraqi interim Prime Minister Iyad Allawi as saying that he had received Salem's resignation.

 Speculation immediately started on who would replace Salem; names mentioned include Taleb al-Zubaidi and Naim al-Oukaili.
 On 4 October 2004, the Iraqi National Council approved the nomination of Judge Ammar al-Bakri, who became the new Administrator of the Special Tribunal – but was ousted in turn.
-The nine Appellate Judges have selected an eminent Iraqi jurist as president, who is the Tribunal's leader.
+The nine Appellate Judges have selected an eminent Iraqi jurist as president, who is the tribunal's leader.
 Tribunal procedures are governed by the Rules of Procedure and Evidence and the Iraqi Criminal Procedural Code of 1971.

-Controversy

-Some international lawyers have criticized the United States for playing too great a role in the foundation, financing, and operation of the Tribunal.